lorenries/lries.com/site/content/writing/installing-node-tiddlywiki-on-an-ubuntu-vps.md

 date: 2017-12-12T13:54:21-05:00
 draft: false
 ---
-Tiddlywiki is a wiki-like non-linear notebook for storing information.
+Tiddlywiki is a non-linear notebook for storing information.
 We use it at the place where I work as a wiki for all of our institutional knowledge about complex processes and procedures (our documentation is quite extensive and is part of the reason why the Washington Post has named us one of DC's best-run nonprofits).

 When I first started, the wiki was saved as a single html file on a shared fileserver in our copy room.
 It was only accessible on our local network and used an outdated version of Tiddlywiki—finding and editing the file was a major headache (you could only save edits in Internet Explorer, for example 😱) so staff had almost completely stopped using it.

-I upgraded us to TW5 and moved the wiki to a VPS on AWS, documenting my steps along the way.
+I upgraded us to TW5 and moved the wiki to a VPS, documenting my steps along the way.
 The result is that we now have a password-protected wiki on a subdomain on our website, that any of our staff can access from anywhere.
 Usage has gone way up—and the process of on-boarding new staff members is much easier than it was before.

 Here's how to install your own TW5 instance on a VPS of your choosing: